tracel-ai/burn/contributor-book/src/project-architecture/Tensor.md

 Tensor Operation.
 The LHS should be converted to a float, and the output should be converted back to an int.
 So it's possible to avoid implementing `IntTensorOp` altogether.

-additionally there are some operations that should be defined as functions instead of tensor/tensor op methods. these are:
+Additionally there are some operations that should be defined as functions instead of tensor/tensor op methods. these are:

 `module` => These should be exported as functions instead of methods on tensors.
 The implementation